craitano/LSB-Stegonography/README.md

 # LSB Stegonography
-A LSB  steganography tool for finding hidden messages in PNG files
+A LSB  steganography tool for finding hidden messages in PNG files.
+This will find messages hidden in the last bit of png pixel values.
+Can grab bits from only a single channel (r,g,b or a) or grab bits from each channel and combine them

 ## Instructions
-This will get you started using the LSB Stegonography tool

 ### Prerequisites
 * Python 3